You are here: HomeOur Faith › Jesus & Christianity

 Who is Jesus?

-Jesus was a real man who lived in Israel about 2000 years ago.
+Jesus is a real person who lived as a man in Israel about 2000 years ago.
 But Jesus was no ordinary man.
 He was, and still is, the Son of God.
-While he lived on Earth, Jesus taught people about God’s love and did amazing miracles.
-In around the year AD 33, he died on a cross and came back to life, before returning to Heaven.
+While he lived on Earth, Jesus expressed God’s love for people in what he said and did.
+He did amazing miracles that changed people’s lives for the better.
+Around the year AD 33, Jesus died on a cross and came back to life, before returning to Heaven.
 The story of Jesus is written in the Bible.

-To understand Jesus and why he lived on Earth, it may help to first understand God.
+To understand Jesus and why he lived on Earth, it may help to first understand God and his kingdom.
 God is the Creator of the universe and all that is in it.

 Who is God?
 What is sin?

-Because God loved the people he created so much, he wanted to repair the relationship and offer people forgiveness.
-He wanted people — his children — to experience the life he originally created for them.
-God wanted to save us from death and swap it for life.
-A good life.
-An everlasting life with him in Heaven.
+But God’s love couldn’t be beaten so easily.
+Because he so loved the sons and daughters he created, he wanted to restore the relationship and offer his people forgiveness.
+He wanted to restore his image in his children so they could experience the life he originally created for them.
+God wanted to save us from eternal separation from him, and swap it for a new life with him.
+A life walking with him here on earth and everlasting life with him in Heaven.

 “God loved the people of this world so much that he gave his only Son, so that everyone who has faith in him will have eternal life and never really die” (John chapter 3, verse 16, CEV).

-God sent Jesus — his Son — to repair the broken relationship.
+God sent Jesus — his Son — to repair the broken relationship between us.
 Jesus is God in the flesh.
 One of the names of Jesus is “Immanuel”, which means “God with us”.
 God, here on Earth, with us.

 At Christmas, we celebrate Jesus coming into the world as a baby.
-He was God but he was also human.
-This was the first step of God’s plan to restore his relationship with his children.
+He was God and he was also human.
+His birth was the beginning of the fulfilment of God’s plan to restore his relationship with his children.

 Learn more about Christmas